What is your net worth?

 6. You are a business one one

 Remember that you can’t manage what you can’t measure.
-You should be able to say what your net worth is to know if you’re making progress or not.
+You should always know your net worth at any point in time to know if you’re making progress or not.

 Take yourself seriously.
 Be hands-on about your financial health.